fredgrott/MyGithubProfile/README.md

 that together form a set of processes that ensure that a quality mobile android java applicattion is produced that is easy to test and easy to maintain and update.
 The following detailed libraries, tools, and practices compose of that system.

+The reasons for code auditing and cleaning up 3rd-party back-ported android UI libraries range from using Engineering best practices to being able to rely upon other libraries to having  a need for those libraries to be cleaned up so I can convert them to RxJava use as one cannot use libraries that refer to views, fragments , activities and widgets but have to use Rxjava style things that have wrapped certain things for full RxJava usage.